burke-software/django-report-builder/docs/endpoints.md

 #Understanding the endpoints

-If you're attempting to improve the front_end then you might find this useful to study and understand.
-This is basically a documentation on how to interact with the endpoints that come with report builder.
+This page explains how to interact with the endpoints that come with report builder.
+It may be useful if you are extending report builder or creating your own front end.

 -------------